cirosantilli/notes/stack-overflow/machiavellic-contributor.md

     Furthermore, closed questions continue netting rep to upvotes, and prevent new answers from coming in.

+-   look at the linked and related questions for duplicates and subsets (A also solves B), and cross site duplicates on Google.

+    It can happen that a better answer exists outside of the best question (oldest most upvotes).

+    From every non-best question, link to the best you've answered.

 -   follow on Twitter / RSS someone who comments on the top features of new software releases.
 E.g. for Git, follow GitHub on Twitter.
 Then run back to any question which has a new answer.

 -   always upvote the question when you answer it: